OpenKore/openkore/openkore/trunk/README.txt

 - Fix loading of data files that are located in folders with non-ASCII characters.
 - X-Kore 2 has been entirely rewritten and is now more reliable.
+- Fixed autostorage.
+- The Wx interface now allows you to scroll up the console.

+Credits:
+- rastalo & shamikchand: Autostorage bug report & fix.

 =========================